morninj/django-docker/README.md

 * `-d`: Run in detached mode (i.e., Docker will no longer listen to the console where you ran `docker run`).
 * `-p 80:80`: Map port 80 on the host to port 80 on the container.
 This lets you communicate with Nginx from your browser.
 * `-v $(pwd):/code`: Mount the current directory as a volume at `/code` on the Docker container.
 This lets you edit the code while the container is running so you can test it without having to rebuild the image.
 * `--env DJANGO_PRODUCTION=false`: Production settings are enabled by default in `settings.py` and defined in `settings_production.py`.
-This prevents `settings_production.py` from being loaded, which lets you have separate settings for local development (e.g., `DEBUG = True` and a local development database).
+This flag prevents `settings_production.py` from being loaded, which lets you have separate settings for local development (e.g., `DEBUG = True` and a local development database).

 Point your browser to your Docker host's IP address.
 You should see the "Hello, world!" message again.